sammypanda/MCJE-PlayerQuests-Plugin/branding/docs/developers/README.md

 - ``Automated: The check method; to trigger the validate or finish``
 - A validate method; logic to validate if was successful or not.
 - ``Automated: The stop method; to complete the action``
-- A finish method; like giving rewards or other completion logic.
+- onSuccess and onFailure methods; like giving rewards and other completion logic.
 - (if not valid or already finished) A private``Listener`` class to trigger future checks.

 They should all be set up with some data: